 - To develop the skills which are necessary for identifying, analyzing, and resolving environmental problems.

 - To provide a basis for students to understand the many and difficult choices which society and individuals must make in dealing with all aspects of the environment.

 The minor consists of a total of 18 credits.
-Students should take one course from each of the two areas listed below, and then an additional three courses from either area or an independent study/internship.
+Students should take one course from each of the two areas listed below, and then an additional four courses from either area or an independent study/internship.